 Roger-Mark De Souza

 CEO, PYXERA Global

 More About the Interactive Workshop

 Through person-to-person interactions, individuals take on not just the role of envoy for their employer, they also act as citizen diplomats, representing their home country and community through their words and actions.
-Companies that are able to manage the need for employees with the 21st century leadership skills of a citizen diplomat—including adaptability, cultural and mental agility, and the ability to quickly solve complex problems—while providing opportunities for these same employees to find professional fulfillment through programs that create positive social impact will be the most well-placed to win the global talent race and achieve bottom-line success.
+To win the global talent race and achieve bottom-line success, companies need to provide opportunities for employees to find purpose through programs that create positive social impact while equipping them with the skills of a citizen diplomat—adaptability, cultural and mental agility, and the ability to quickly solve complex problems.

 In such a highly globalized operating environment, the skills and competencies long recognized as critical for a successful foreign service officer mirror the “human skills” noted as the unique requirements for 21st century leaders in Deloitte’s 2019 Human Capital Trends Report.
 Companies that invest in their employees’ skill development see measurable return on that investment by way of increased job performance and satisfaction.